tpaau-17DB/libprettylogger/README.md

 <a name="the-logger_log-filtering"></a>
 ### Log Filtering
-Logs are filtered based on their importance and the `Logger`'s verbosity setting. `config::Verbosity` enum can be used to set the verbosity of a `Logger`.
+Logs are filtered based on their importance and the verbosity setting.

 Setting logger verbosity:
 ```rust